Repairs to mine-damaged homes in Camborne continueContinue reading the main story

 Some of the Troon houses are held up by huge steel girders and steel piles which extend 14m (46ft) into the ground.'Difficult conditions'

-David Owens, the assistant head of service for environment and waste at Cornwall Council, said: "If you open a whole in the ground in Cornwall you never know what you might find.
+David Owens, the assistant head of service for environment and waste at Cornwall Council, said: "If you open a hole in the ground in Cornwall you never know what you might find.

 "The project has taken longer as we've been dealing with extremely difficult ground conditions."